haowu97/netlify/content/posts/Courses20-21/InternationalFinance/02BalanceOfPayment.en.md

 - Debit: balance of goods, in Canada
 - Credit: short-term capital account, in Canada (regardless if payment is in cash, bank cheque, or loan)
+- Every movement of goods is offset by a balancing movement of capital.

 *Paying for asset purchases* (e.g. German company buys a hotel in Quebec)